sveltia/sveltia-cms/README.md

 ## Support & feedback

-While we don’t have dedicated developer/user support resources, quick questions and feedback are welcome on the [Discussions](https://github.com/sveltia/sveltia-cms/discussions) page of this GitHub repository.
-We also have a [Discord channel](https://discord.gg/5hwCGqup5b) for casual chat and instant help.
+While we don’t have dedicated developer/user support resources, [quick questions](https://github.com/sveltia/sveltia-cms/discussions/new?category=q-a) and [feedback](https://github.com/sveltia/sveltia-cms/discussions/new?category=general) are welcome on the [Discussions](https://github.com/sveltia/sveltia-cms/discussions) page of this GitHub repository.
+We also have a [Discord channel](https://discord.gg/5hwCGqup5b) for casual chat.

 Looking to build a website with Sveltia CMS?
 Maintainer [@kyoshino](https://github.com/kyoshino) is available for hire depending on your requirements.
 Feel free to reach out!